quarterback/SimBaseballCalc/README.md

 - K: -2 pts
 - HR: 5 pts
 - L: 10 pts

+## Solo DFS Mode Details

+The Solo DFS (Beat Your Best) mode allows you to compete against your own personal records:

+### Features
+- Track personal bests for each scoring system
+- Separate records for hitting and pitching
+- Real-time score calculations
+- Persistent storage of records
+- Player search and filtering
+- Position-based roster requirements

+### Roster Requirements
+- Hitting: C, 1B, 2B, 3B, SS, 3 OF
+- Pitching: 2 SP, 1 RP

+### Usage
+1. Select your preferred scoring system
+2. Choose between hitting or pitching stats
+3. Import your OOTP CSV export
+4. Build your roster within the position limits
+5. Try to beat your previous best score
+6. Records are saved automatically

 ## License
 This project is licensed under the Mozilla Public License 2.0 - see the LICENSE file for details.
 This means: